swift-server/sswg/process/incubation.md

 * Communication channels (slack, irc, mailing lists)
 * Website (optional)
 * Social media accounts (optional)
-* Community size and any existing sponsorship
+* Community size and any existing sponsorship (optional)

-Once a propsal PR is submitted, the SSWG will assign a review manager during it's bi-weekely meeting.
+Once a proposal PR is submitted, the SSWG will assign a review manager during it's bi-weekely meeting.
 The review manager responsibilities include:

 * Review the PR
-  * Vaidate structure and language.
+  * Validate structure and language.
   * Make sure the implementation is in place.
 * Update the PR
   * Assign a number.